5 Wineries In North Georgia To Visit This Fall

 Here are some of the best options for places to stay when you are visiting these amazing Georgia wineries.
 I’m sharing some choices so you can plan the most awesome romantic getaways in the south…who could stay for just one day when there’s so many delicious wines to be sampled?!

 Whichever winery you choose, we’re sure that you will love it!
 The great thing about wineries in the South is that most of them are open year-round with pleasant temperatures.
 There are plenty of domestic vineyards to explore without having to fly out to Napa.
 If you do live in the South, consider taking a road trip and taking in the fall colors while you head to the wineries.
+Curious about other wineries in visit?
+Virginia is filled with amazing vineyards, waiting to be explored!
+Check out our list of recommendations for 15 Virginia wineries to try on your next romantic getaway.

 Which of these Georgia wineries can you not wait to visit?
 We’d love to hear from you in the comments below!